Tests for pancreatic cancer

 What does the scan involve?

-The scanner is shaped like a tunnel, and you will lie on a bed that moves into the scanner.
+The scanner is shaped like a tunnel, and you will lie on a bed that moves into it.
 The scanner is noisy so you may be given earplugs or headphones.
 You won’t feel anything during the scan.
 You will be able to hear and talk to the radiographer who operates the scanner from outside the room.
 The scan usually takes 20-30 minutes and you can go home afterwards.

 EUS (endoscopic ultrasound scan)